antiflasher/apcach/README.md

 ### Color on a white background

-For composing a color you are going to use as a foreground color (for text or icons) on white background, use a short notation:
+For composing a color that you are going to use as a foreground color (for text or icons) on white background, use a short notation:

 ```js
 import { apcach } from "apcach";